3

 KFC Oven Roasted Chicken

-We never thought we’d say it, but KFC deserves a little (hardly audible) golf clap for adding some seriously not-so-bad-for-you options to their menu.
+We never thought we’d say it, but KFC deserves a little (hardly audible) golf clap for adding some not-so-bad-for-you options to their menu.
 Take a look at the oven roasted chicken, for example.
-When you opt for the skinless and breadless varieties, they are actually (shudder) healthy, packing between 47 and 161 calories per serving and between just 1-8 grams of carbs.
-Pair that with a side order of green beans (96 calories, 7 grams of carbs) and you’ve got yourself something that both Mark and the Colonel would agree is truly “finger licking good!”
+When you opt for the breadless varieties, they are actually (shudder) approximating healthy, with just 1-8 grams of carbs per serving and a healthy dose of protein.
+Pair that with a side order of green beans and you’ve got yourself something that both Mark and the Colonel would agree is truly “finger licking good!”

 5. Baja Fresh “Bare Style”